 Other resources available to the researcher include approximately 2,500 reels of microfilm, periodicals, family history files and vertical file clippings files.
 Items from our archival collection may be requested at the front desk.

 The general public may also be interested in our large collection of family history materials.
-The Leslie Powell Dryden collection, also found in the reading room, consists of 445 binders containing primary source information on local surnames.
+The Leslie Powell Dryden collection, also found in the research room, consists of 445 binders containing primary source information on local surnames.
 Our library contains over 700 books on family histories.
 In addition, vertical files containing clippings and other family-related and topic-specific materials are available.

 Located adjacent to the Carey Family Research Room is the Nabb Research Center’s microfilm room, housing 15 microfilm readers.
 We also offer electronic scanning technology for you to print microfilmed documents or save them to a flash drive.